MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/invite-contacts.md

 ---
-title: "Invite contacts to your portal  | MicrosoftDocs"
+title: Invite contacts to your portals
-description: "Instructions to create and configure invitations in a portal."
+description: Learn how to create and configure invitations in a portal.
 author: sandhangitmsft
 ms.service: powerapps
 ms.topic: conceptual